Combining psychotherapy with yoga and mindfulness.

 Intention-setting (bhavana) to establish aims and set the mood of the session

-Guided imagery based on the intention of the session
+Guided imagery to strengthen your intention of the session

 Breath work (pranayama) to calm or energize and help bring emotional and physical balance